 Sometimes, it is better to allow your child to argue.
 For, it will:

-These skills will help her to handle herself better when it comes to situations which warrant engaging in a healthy argument.
+These skills will help her to handle herself better when it comes to situations that warrant engaging in a healthy argument.

 As a final note, here's an important tip for parents -